awsdocs/aws-freertos-docs/doc_source/userguide/dt-afr-troublshooting.md

 ### Debugging Required Parameter Missing Error<a name="param-missing"></a>

 Because new features are being added to IDT for FreeRTOS, changes to the configuration files might be introduced\.
 Using an old configuration file might break your configuration\.
-If this happens, the `<test_group_id>__<test_case_id>.log` file under the `results/<execution-id>/logs` directory explicitly lists all missing parameters\.
+If this happens, the `test_group_id__test_case_id.log` file under the `results/execution-id/logs` directory explicitly lists all missing parameters\.
 IDT for FreeRTOS validates your JSON configuration file schemas to ensure that the latest supported version has been used\.

 ### Debugging Could Not Start Test Error<a name="could-not-start-test"></a>

-You might encounter errors that point to failures during test start\.
+You might see errors that point to failures during test start\.
 Because there are several possible causes, check the following areas for correctness:
 + Make sure that the pool name you've included in your execution command actually exists\.
 This is referenced directly from your `device.json` file\.
 + Make sure that the device or devices in your pool have correct configuration parameters\.

+### Not Authorized to Access Resource Error<a name="not-authorized-to-access"></a>

+You might see the error "*user/role* is not authorized to access this resource" in the terminal output or in the `test_manager.log` file under `/results/execution-id/logs`\.
+To resolve this issue, attach the `AWSIoTDeviceTesterForFreeRTOSFullAccess` managed policy to your test user\.
+For more information, see [Create and Configure an AWS Account](dev-tester-prereqs.md#config-aws-account)\.

 ### Network Test Errors<a name="network-test-errors"></a>

 For network\-based tests, IDT starts an echo server that binds to a non\-reserved port on the host machine\.
 If you are running into errors due to timeouts or unavailable connections in the WiFi or secure sockets tests, make sure that your network is configured to allow traffic to configured ports in the 1024 \- 49151 range\.

 The secure sockets test uses ports 33333 and 33334 by default\.
 The WiFi tests uses port 33335 by default\.
 If these three ports are in use or blocked by firewall or network, you can choose to use different ports in userdata\.json for testing\.
 For more information, see [Configure Build, Flash, and Test Settings](qual-steps.md#cfg-dt-ud)\.
 You can use the following commands to check whether a specific port is in use:
-+ Windows: netsh advfirewall firewall show rule name=all \| grep port
++ Windows: `netsh advfirewall firewall show rule name=all | grep port`
-+ Linux: sudo netstat \-pan \| grep port
++ Linux: `sudo netstat -pan | grep port`
-+ macOS: netstat \-nat \| grep port
++ macOS: `netstat -nat | grep port`

 ### OTA Update Failures Due to Same Version Payload<a name="ota-update-failure"></a>